Skip to product information

-White Trillium (Trillium grandiflorum) will become your latest horticultural obsession the second you see one in person.
-This is a rare, uniquely beautiful find that deserves a spot in your garden.
-It has creamy white, three petaled flowers and three large leaves.
+White Trillium will become your latest horticultural obsession the second you see one in person.
+This rare, uniquely beautiful find deserves a spot in your garden.
+It has creamy white flowers, three-petaled petals, and three large leaves.

 Family: Melanthiaceae